zackdillabough/toolkit_zdillabough/README.md

 ## vcfImport

-This script annotates, formats, then imports an entire directory of .vcf files to TGen's NoSQL MongoDB by-patient by-gene.
+This script annotates, formats, then imports an entire directory of .vcf files to a MongoDB database by-sample by-gene.

+The purpose of this script is to give bioinformaticians the ability to convert massive amounts of genomic data into an easily queryable database.
+My personal research used this approach on Multiple Myeloma (MM) patient tumor samples to determine if non-damaging ("synonymous") splice-site mutations could actually cause damage to genes that play a key part in MM.

 ### Usage